Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Discussion

 \subsubsection{Embed restorative justice language in moderation explanations}

 Moderators can embed restorative justice language in explanations of moderation decisions.
-Prior work has shown that providing explanations for moderation decisions can reduce re-offense in the same community, but many moderated offenders also dismiss such explanations and continue re-offending \cite{jhaver2019survey, jhaver2019transp}.
-In our research, we find that explanations often focus on describing community guidelines or presenting community’s norms to the users, but do not encourage offenders to reflect on the impact of their actions.
-These explanation usually indicate the actual or potential punitive consequence, which may direct offenders' attention to the moderation system instead of their victims.
-We suggest a shift in language from a rule-based explanation to an explanation that highlights the possible impact offenders may cause for victims and supports the offender in taking accountability.
+Prior work has shown that providing such explanations can reduce re-offense in the same community.
+However, many moderated offenders dismiss such explanations and continue re-offending \cite{jhaver2019survey, jhaver2019transp}.
+Our research shows that explanations often focus on describing community guidelines or presenting community norms to the users, not encouraging offenders to reflect on the impact of their actions.
+These explanations usually indicate the actual or potential punitive consequence, which may direct offenders' attention to the moderation system instead of their victims.

+We suggest a shift in language from a rule-based explanation to an explanation that highlights the possible impact offenders may cause to victims and supports the offender in taking accountability.
 Facilitator P5 provided an example of how she would communicate with the offenders if she were an online facilitator: \textit{``This post had this emotional impact [\ldots] this is how you've caused harm.
 This is the feedback from the community, and we want to work with you to create change.''}

-Additionally, victims are often left out of the moderation process in the online communities we studied.
-However, some victims want to get information on the moderation process and result.
-While prior research has talked about how moderation transparency prevents offenders from re-offending \cite{jhaver2019transp}, our work points to the importance of providing information for victims in the moderation process.
-Besides, victims have needs for support and healing.
+Victims are often left out of the moderation process in the online communities we studied.
+However, some victims want information on the moderation process being used and results of moderator interventions.
+While prior research has discussed how moderation transparency prevents offenders from re-offending \cite{jhaver2019transp}, our work highlights the importance of providing information for victims in the moderation process since they are the ones with needs for support and healing.
 We suggest that a note of care may help victims feel heard and validated and help them recover.